AxonIQ/reference-guide/axon-framework/events/event-processors.md

 {% endtab %}
 {% endtabs %}

-It is possible to provide a change listener which van validate whenever the replay is done.
+It is possible to provide a change listener which can validate whenever the replay is done.
 More specifically, a `EventTrackerStatusChangeListener` can be configured through the `TrackingEventProcessorConfiguration`.
 See the [monitoring and metrics](../monitoring-and-metrics.md#event-tracker-status-a-idevent-tracker-statusa) for more specifics on the change listener.